Malaysian Bahá’í News/Volume 8/Issue 4/Text

 8

-The 26th of February 1973 marked a milestone in the life of the community of the Republic of Singapore, for on that auspicious day beloved Hand of the Cause of God, Collis Featherstone, declared open their new Ḥaẓíratu’l-quds at 4 Cooling Close, Serangoon Gardens.
+The 26th of February 1973 marked a milestone in the life of the community of the Republic of Singapore, for on that auspicious day beloved Hand of the Cause of God, Collis Featherstone, declared open their new Haziratu’l-quds at 4 Cooling Close, Serangoon Gardens.

 Small as the community was, it had outgrown the premises at Frankel Estate, and the young NSA, not even one year old, had to make the important decision about buying a new Centre.
 Torn between the reality of an empty treasury and faced with the reality of spiralling prices in Singapore, they courageously took a giant step with faith, sold their old centre for $49,000 (M) and bought the new one for $73,000 (M).
 Supported by prayer circles and prayer vigils, they appealed for funds to settle their debt of $24,000.
 Malaysia, herself burdened with financial difficulties, helped out with a loan.
-At the time of the grand opening, the friends
+At the time of the grand opening, the friends were bursting with pride and joy, for their Centre looked beautiful, and they had the bounty of a Hand of the Cause to declare it open, and their debt had come down to $6,000.

 The Beloved Hand was shown around the Conference Room, Prayer Room, Library and Secretariat.
-He said he was very honoured to declare open the heart of the Island which had been described by the Universal House of Justice as a "beacon of light for this area.
+He said he was very honoured to declare open the heart of the Island which had been described by the Universal House of Justice as a "beacon of light" for this area.

-At the opening of the new Ḥaẓíratu’l-quds in Singapore, Feb.
+At the opening of the new Haziratu’l-quds in Singapore, Feb.
 1973.
 (Hand of the Cause, Collis Featherstone standing right at the back, half-hidden)

 The Principal was a newly declared Bahá’í, Mr. Freddy Tan, who was well-known to the friends in Singapore as the sympathetic and very helpful husband of NSA member Lena Tan.
-Freddie finally signed his declaration card after four years of being an ‘inside’ Bahá’í.
-The NSA welcomed him warmly and to his great surprise appointed him as a speaker and principal of their first Winter
+Freddie finally signed his declaration card after four years of being an 'inside' Bahá’í.
+The NSA welcomed him warmly and to his great surprise appointed him as a speaker and principal of their first Winter School.

 Programme[edit]

-to illustrate his points.
+Friends from across the causeway also attended the Winter School and Mr. Rogers Chung of Johore Bahru spoke on 'Teaching the Chinese'.
+Mr. Yusof Tarawalla elaborated on 'Living the Life' with many short stories to illustrate his points.
 There was a workshop on prayers and meditation, tales of the early pioneers, and local teaching goals and achievements.
 Lively quiz sessions took place at night with prizes of rambutans shared between the winners and losers.

-The highlight of the social evening was a skit on mass—teaching written by Nita Tahmasebian and Kenneth Mak (who were both absent as they were attending the nineday institute in Port Dickson).
-The actors and actresses gave a riotous performance of street-teaching in which a group of overenthusiastic Bahá’ís pounced on their surprised victims at bus-stops and eating-places and did all the wrong things.
+The highlight of the social evening was a skit on mass-teaching written by Nita Tahmasebian and Kenneth Mak (who were both absent as they were attending the nine-day institute in Port Dickson).
+The actors and actresses gave a riotous performance of street-teaching in which a group of over-enthusiastic Bahá’ís pounced on their surprised victims at bus-stops and eating-places and did all the wrong things.
 It ended up with a demonstration on the proper way of teaching.

-The Winter School closed after lunch on Monday 17th December, and although many changes had been made in the original programme, no one had noticed or minded in the least — everybody was too busy having a lovely Bahá’í time.
+And The Winter School closed after lunch on Monday 17th December, and although many changes had been made in the original programme, no one had noticed or minded in the least everybody was too busy having a lovely Bahá’í time.

-C-EJL/DC~;XJQ%9L/SGXJK/BGXJKIOGXJQ/’ Q%)QZOD6X.9QZDG\JL[86S)LZe) Spiritualisation Course
+Spiritualisation Course[edit]

 A Goal fulfilled[edit]